pablo-abc/local-time-element/README.md

 </local-time>
 ```

-The value within `<time>` will be overwritten.
 In my time zone this would display:
 `Friday, January 1, 2021 at 1:00:00 AM Central European Standard Time`

 ## Custom tag name